dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 So, the main advantage in this example of including the SHtml.hidden line would be that it prevents unnecessary garbage collection.

-However there are some use cases where the SHtml.hidden line would be strictly necessary.
+However there are some use cases where the SHtml.hidden line would be performing an essential function.
 It may have been the case that the Event class had some fields that were not set via the form.
 For example, suppose that the Event class had member variable containing a foreign key to a Location instance (representing the many-to-one relationship in real-life